-I get up at 07:00, the first hour is spent doing normal family routine, getting dressed, driving my daughter to kindergarten, that kind of stuff.
+I get up at 07:00, I spend the first hour doing normal family routines, getting dressed, driving my daughter to kindergarten, that kind of stuff.

 I try to grab lunch at 11 am, but this also seems to be around the time when most people want to have their morning meetings, so my lunch usually gets pushed forward an hour or two.
 Midday is usually packed with meetings, from around 10:30 -> 13:30.

-The afternoon is also usually pretty quiet or calm, this is, again because of the timezone, people in the Stockholm office are out on lunch, and most office people tend to take an hours time for lunch.
+It is also quite calm during the afternoon, this is, again because of the timezone, people in the Stockholm office are out on lunch.
+Most office people tend to take an hours time for lunch.
 Which means that people usually get back online at around 14:30.
 And this is when we go in to the second round of meetings, though they are a lot more rare than the midday meeting spree.

 I clock out at 16:00, especially now when my daughter is at kindergarten.
 The days when Paulina is able to pick up Freja, I might try to get in an extra couple of hours work.